 - Perform skill or task-based assessment that reveals actual performance, not just knowledge.

 - Determine how your training objectives address how your employees’ perception of their skill development and professional goals.

 - Ask only open-ended questions, no yes or no answers.

 It’s also a good idea to forego the standard “test” format and create fun, almost game-like assessments that will be less stressful for employees to complete.

 3.)
 Provide Training in Various Mediums

-No everyone learns the same way.
-Therefore, an effective employee training program will provide more than text book style training or educational tools.
-It can include videos, interactive content, images or other types of mediums (more on this below).
+Not everyone learns the same way.
+Therefore, an effective employee training program will provide more than textbook style training or educational tools.
+It can include videos, interactive content, images, or other types of mediums (more on this below).
 Ideally, you will provide a wide range of options, so all employees are properly and effectively trained, no matter their personal learning style.
 Consider the following types of training for your program:

 - Video: This is an engaging tool that combines both audio and visual content.

-- Audio: This is obviously audio format of training information, often through a podcast.
-Employees can even train while completing other tasks by listening via ear buds.
+- Audio: This is obviously an audio format of training information, often through a podcast.
+Employees can even train while completing other tasks by listening via earbuds.

 - Images: Diagrams, infographics, and photos all work to keep employees’ attention by visually showing them step-by-step instructions on various tasks.